juanvisbal/pbj-sandbox/README.md

 ## Code of conduct

 All developers who wish to contribute through code or issues, please first read our [Code of Conduct](https://github.com/Shopify/Horizon/blob/main/.github/CODE_OF_CONDUCT.md).

-## Theme Store submission

-The [Shopify Theme Store](https://themes.shopify.com/) is the place where Shopify merchants find the themes that they'll use to showcase and support their business.
-As a theme partner, you can create themes for the Shopify Theme Store and reach an international audience of an ever-growing number of entrepreneurs.

-Ensure that you follow the list of [theme store requirements](https://shopify.dev/themes/store/requirements) if you're interested in becoming a [Shopify Theme Partner](https://themes.shopify.com/services/themes/guidelines) and building themes for the Shopify platform.